wdianart/alx-low_level_programming/README.md

-first redame in the C language
+first readme in the C language